chenen3/yeager/README.md

 ## Requirements

-1. server reachable from public Internet (e.g. Amazon Lightsail VPS)
+1. server reachable from public Internet (e.g. Amazon Lightsail), update firewall:
-   - expose port 443 for automate certificate management
+   - expose port 443 which ACME protocol requires for HTTPS challenge
-   - expose the port that yeager proxy server listen on (if you follow the quick-start bellow, expose port 9000)
+   - expose port 9000 which yeager proxy server listen on

 2. domain name that pointed (A records) at the server